andrew-rosario/CMPUT404-assignment-web-client-new/README.md

 Contributors / Licensing
 ========================

+No external code is used in the completion of this assignment.

 Appended code is licensed under the GNU General Public License version 3, with copyright 2023 by Andrew Rosario.

 The rest of the code is LICENSE'D under the Apache 2 license by Abram Hindle,